OC6 Education Summit - 9/27/19

 First, the team set up a paper prototype of how a Bubble Sort activity would work.
 This was simply done by writing 7 different numbers, each on its own post-it.
 Team members who were not already familiar with this concept, practiced swapping the adjacent post-its down the list, keeping the larger number always to the right of the lower number.

 This process was then followed by taking physical objects and sorting those within the space that users would be playing in, during this activity.
 Boxes with different numbered post-its were placed in a half circle arrangement and team members collaborated on different fun ways to incorporate this concept into the gameplay of the current prototype.

 After these physical prototype exercises, the designer collected all necessary information on what was observed during the prototyping and began to draft concept sketches of how this Bubble Sorting activity could integrate into the game.

 One team member wanted the user to sort containers of objects, created during the stations portion of the game and another team member preferred that the user sorted pegs with different number or size values assigned to each one.

 Regardless of what was going to be sorted, it was understood that a reward at the end of the activity was crucial, to give the user a sense of validation after successfully completing the exercise.
 This is how the assembly portion of the experience was formed.
 Once the user completed the bubble sorting activity, he/she will be able to assemble something from the objects created in the stations area.
-More thought is being given to how to bridge these concepts together, but currently the team has these concept sketches to pull ideas from.
+More thought is being given to how to bridge these concepts together, but currently the team has the following ideas to start with:

 Assembly activity concept 1: Numbers = Size.
 Once user has completed the bubble sort activity, he/she gets to assemble something out of their shapes.
 The number of shapes collected equal the size of the shape.
 Example can be seen in top right of this illustration.
 User gets to choose if he/she would like to make more shapes to assemble something greater or just use shapes that he/she already has.